DonaldDuck/OC-Praktikum-Gui/readme.txt

 Prerequisites
 -------------

-To run Spyglass you need at least JRE 6.0
+To run iControl you need at least JRE 6.0

 Install instructions
 --------------------